kubewarden/docs/docs/writing-policies/rust/03-define-policy-settings.md

 You can do this in the [usual Rust way](https://doc.rust-lang.org/stable/book/ch11-00-testing.html).

 There are already a few default tests at the bottom of the `src/settings.rs` file.
-Replace the automatically generated code to look like that:
+Replace the automatically generated code to look like this:

 ```rust
 #[cfg(test)]